 Fundamental biological principles and problems as they apply to evolutionary theory, biosystematics, plant structure and function, animal behavior, and ecological concepts.
+Lecture 3 hours, laboratory 3 hours.
 Prerequisite: one year each of high school biology and chemistry highly recommended; BIO 1030 recommended but not required.